boysimon10/autoecole-react-native/README.md

 # React Native Driving School App

-This is a React Native Driving School app for learning traffic rules with interactive courses and quizzes for the built as part of the "<JeemaCoder />" Hackathon by Bakeli.
+This is a React Native Driving School app for learning traffic rules with interactive courses and quizzes for the built as part of the "JeemaCoder" Hackathon by Bakeli.

 ### Stack: